Version: Latest

 image

-3. Select "Start the flow exclusively via links".
-This setting will ensure that this flow won't be started automatically by the LLM and will only be initiated after the "Link" step in the transfer_money flow.
+3. Select "Start the flow exclusively via "Link" or "Call a flow and return" steps".
+This setting will ensure that this flow won't be started automatically by the LLM and will only be initiated after the "Link" step in the money_transfer flow.

 image